Food hygiene rating scheme

 We think you have the right to know the food hygiene standards of food businesses, so we make results of food safety inspections publicly available.

-Since 1 March 2012 businesses in Brighton & Hove have been included in the national Food Hygiene Rating Scheme (FHRS).
+Brighton & Hove are part of the national Food Hygiene Rating Scheme (FHRS).

 iPhone and android phone users can now access FHRS ratings.
 The new ‘Food Hygiene Standards’ App can be downloaded free from i-Tunes or from the Google Play store.